offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Since the alignment graph is a grid, the node weights may be populated either...

  * row-by-row, starting from the left column and walking to the right column.
- * column-by-column, starting form the top row and walking to the bottom row.
+ * column-by-column, starting from the top row and walking to the bottom row.

 In either case, the nodes being walked are guaranteed to have their parent node weights already set.